Fate of entanglement in quadratic Markovian dissipative systems: Hydrodynamic derivation of Eq. and Eq.

 and we have $\overline{\Gamma}_t^{(A)}=\bigoplus_{x,k}\Gamma_{\mathcal{A}_1\cup\mathcal{A}_2}(x,k,t)$.
 In terms of $x^{(k)}$ and $p^{(k)}$ the negativity of the multiplet resembles the standard definition of the negativity (see Ref.~\cite{Eisert_2018neg}).
-We stress again that the operators~\eqref{eq:x-def} satisfy canonical commutation relations and are \textit{not} Fourier transforms of any set of position-momentum operators, since, for example, they are self-adjoint, while Fourier transforms of position-momentum operators are not (see the definitions in section~\ref{sec:hc} below).
+We stress again that the operators~\eqref{eq:x-def} satisfy canonical commutation relations and are \textit{not} Fourier transforms of any set of position-momentum operators, since, for example, they are self-adjoint, while Fourier transforms of position-momentum operators are not.

+There is an alternative way to justify Eqs.~\eqref{eq:trace-hydro} and~\eqref{eq:trace-hydro-diss}.
+One can notice that the identities of the form $f(\rho_A(t))=\mathrm{Tr}\left[\mathcal{F}\left(C_A(t)\right)\right]$ holding for Gaussian states usually rest only upon the assumption that the local operators satisfy canonical (anti)commutation relations.
+Thus, choosing another basis implies simply that $\mathcal{F}$ has to be applied to the corresponding two-point function, that in our case is exactly $\mathcal{C}_t^{(A)}$ .